softwarewolves/riders/README.md

 * When logging back in after log out, the user must re-authenticate.
 * No more tokens in local or session storage.

-#### Hint
+#### Hints
+* `UserManager` provides a method to remove the user from storage.
-Have a look at the authorization server's (Cognito) [logout API documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html).
-Why would it be useful to call?
+* Have a look at the authorization server's (Cognito) [logout endpoint documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html).
+Why would it be useful to navigate to that page?

 ### Step 5 - keep authentication state across page reloads

 #### Acceptance criteria
 When you logged in and refresh the page, you are still logged in.

+#### Hints
+* In the previous step you used a `UserManager` method to remove the user from storage.
+To meet this requirement, you need the converse: load the user from storage.
+Chances are that there is a method for this too.
+* You may previously have registered a listener to a `userLoaded` event to handle the case where the user successfully authenticates.
+It would not be unreasonable to expect that this would also be raised when a user is loaded from storage.
+Apparently it is not.
+In other words, you need to take explicit action when the promise to load the user is fulfilled.

 ### Step 6 - send access token with create, update and delete calls